primno/primno/website/docs/guides/components.md

 # Components

 Components are the key concept in Primno, they are the building blocks of an application.
 Each component is a independent unit of code that provide a specific functionality.

 They can be [composed](#sub-component) of other components and reused, like Lego blocks.
+They can be packaged in [modules](modules.md) to improve application structure and be shared between projects.

 Components can subscribe to [events](#events) emitted by Power Apps to perform wanted actions.

 In Primno, a component is a class using the [`@MnComponent`](../api-reference/functions/MnComponent) decorator.
-The `@MnComponent` decorator provides metadata that Primno use to know where the component can be used and how to instantiate it.
+This decorator provides metadata that Primno use to know where the component can be used and how to instantiate it.

 ```ts title="Example of a component"
 @MnComponent({